turingschool/lesson_plans/ruby_02-web_applications_with_ruby/introduction_to_bootstrap.markdown

 ## Homework

-* For homework tonight. add some Boostrap to your Task Manager.
+* For homework tonight, add some Boostrap to your Task Manager.
+Check [here](https://gist.github.com/rwarbelow/da3ef21480b704305e68) for instructions on how to set up a layout with a stylesheet.
 * Have some fun with the things you can do with it.